superarts/swift-source-analyzer/README.md

 ## Components

-- `SwiftWheel`: common helper library that reinvents all sort of wheels.
+- [SwiftWheel](SwiftWheel): a common helper library that reinvents all sort of wheels in Swift.
+- [Unit tests generator](UnitTestsGenerator): a CLI tool that generates unit tests for your project.

 ## History